ASoldo/k8s-proj/README.md

   deployments.
 - **lazydocker**: A simple terminal UI for both docker and docker-compose, aimed at making managing containers easier.
+- **argocd cli**: A command-line tool that enables interaction with Argo CD for managing Kubernetes applications through GitOps.
+It allows you to execute Argo CD server operations from your terminal.
+- **eksctl**: A CLI for Amazon EKS that simplifies the process of creating, managing, and deleting EKS clusters, streamlining the deployment of Kubernetes workloads.

 ## Getting Started